ajhenley/gitbook/create_a_dynamic_web_application_in_eclipse.md

 Congratulations for making it this far.
 You've learned a lot!
 You know how to create object-oriented Java applications and even some HTML.
 Now you're going to combine that knowledge to develop a true enterprise application.

 ####What is an enterprise application?
 Software developed for business that lots of people depend on is an enterprise application.
 It's unlikely in business that you'll create a lot of desktop applications.
-That's why this course is focusing on developing enterprise applications.
+That's why this course is focusing on developing web applications.
 Businesses want software that is scalable, distributed and mission-critical.
 Most of all they want software to work.
 All the time.
-That's why we'll focus on not only developing software but also testing it.
+That's why we focus on not only developing software but also testing it.

 Web applications can meet these requirements.
 When you think of enterprise software think websites.
 The format solves a lot of problems for which desktop software is unsuitable.
 Websites have one code-base on the server.
 When it's updated then every user is also updated.
 Users with different versions are a thing of the past.

 ####How to create a dynamic web project in Eclipse.
-1. From the Eclipse menu, select on File | New | Dynamic Web Project
+1. From the Eclipse menu, select File | New | Dynamic Web Project
 2. On the window that pops up, type in a project name
 3. Select 'Apache Tomcat v.
 7.0' for the target runtime
 4. Click Next twice.
 Then click Finish.